 — Recommendation written by a host

-If you contact any host who asks you for money to participate in any project please use the "report" button located at the top right corner of every project.
+If you contact any host who asks you for money to participate in a project please use the "report" button located at the top right corner of every project page.

 Projects listed in this website should NOT charge volunteers.
-This excludes reasonable contributions for food in some countries.
-Please notice that in developing countries, reasonable contributions for food are tolerated, keep in mind that a part-time job doesn't cover food and accomodotion everywhere in world, therefore expect to contribute for food or to work longer hours.
-We ask Hosts to specify any money related detail in the description of their Projects.
+This excludes reasonable contributions for food in some developing countries.
+Please notice that in developing countries, reasonable contributions for food are tolerated, keep in mind that a part-time job doesn't cover food and accommodation everywhere in world, therefore expect to contribute for food or to work longer hours, using your common sense is highly recommended here.
+We ask Hosts to specify any money related arrangement in the description of their projects to avoid any confusion.